furlat/Infinipy/Merged_Text-dnd.md

 # | **Hiding**              | Makes Dexterity (Stealth) checks to hide.                                                                   | `AbilityCheck`: Add logic for hiding mechanic.                                                                              |
 # | **Helping**             | Lends aid to another creature, giving advantage on next ability check or attack roll.                       | `Attack`: Add ability to apply advantage; `AbilityCheck`: Add ability to apply advantage.                                   |

+# difficult - will require more core functionality to be implemented first:
+# Deafened requires a "tag" system for ability checks to be implemented, this could be arbitrary strings that can be added to ability checks to indicate that they are hearing-dependent or any other qualitative descriptor.
+# Frightened requires a "line of sight" system to be implemented, we could to for now with considering the LOS and PATHs variables as data which get fed into the statsblock from an external system
+# Invisible requires los
+# Petrified also interact with a sensory system
+# Prone requires a distance system for the advantage check
+# Stunned requires thinking about the "speak action"
+# Unconscious is a wrapper and requires dropping weapons (where?)
+# Hidden requires a "stealth" system to be implemented which requires sensory system
+#Doable:
+# Paralyzed induces the Incapacted effect so we need to reason a bit about this nested dependecies
+# Restrained we finally have some saving throws to interact with
+# Incapacitated
+# Poisoned
+# Doding
+# Dashing
+# Helping/Helped

 class Blinded(Condition):
     name: str = "Blinded"